-The Jane McCloskey Office of Academic Services, named after the beloved former Director Jane McCloskey (1997-2011) is located in 205 Jones Hall, has a professional staff that supports students' academic success.
-Services include tutoring, support for students having disabilities, and special programs.
-All services are provided free of charge.
+The Jane McCloskey Office of Academic Services, named after the beloved former Director Jane McCloskey (1997-2011) is located in 205 Jones Hall, is open Monday through Friday, 8:30 am-5 pm.
+The mission is to provide students with the tools needed for a successful academic experience.
+The services offered include: